Deconstructing Harry

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Harry makes the active choice to kidnap his son Hilly from his ex-wife Joan and embark on a road trip to the university ceremony, bringing along a prostitute (Cookie) and his friend Richard.
 This desperate act launches him into chaos., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Harry has a confrontation with Fay, his ex-wife who married his best friend Larry.
+Of particular interest, this crucial beat Harry has a confrontation with Fay, his ex-wife who married his best friend Larry.
 The pain of this betrayal resurfaces intensely - false defeat.
 He realizes going to this ceremony won't fix anything; his past wounds are still raw and destroying him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Harry hits rock bottom: he's arrested, his son is taken away, and he faces the complete destruction of all his relationships.
-In a metaphorical "death," he confronts that his art has consumed his humanity - he has nothing and no one left., demonstrates the protagonist at their lowest point.
+In a metaphorical "death," he confronts that his art has consumed his humanity - he has nothing and no one left., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Harry experiences a revelation through his fictional alter-ego: he must accept himself, flaws and all.
 He understands that his art and life are inseparable - he can't change who he is, but he can accept it.
 He chooses to continue to the ceremony., demonstrating the transformation achieved throughout the journey.